getgrav/grav-learn/pages/02.content/01.content-pages/docs.md

 ![Modular Page](content-modular.png)

-A Modular Page is a special type of listing page because it builds a **single modular page** from its **child modular sub-pages**.
+A **Modular Page** is a special type of listing page because it builds a **single page** from its **child pages** or **modules**.
 This allows for the ability to build very complex **one-page layouts** from Modules.
-This is accomplished by constructing the **Modular Page** from multiple **Modular sub-page folders** found in the modular page's primary folder.
+This is accomplished by constructing the **Modular Page** from multiple **Modules** found in the modular page's primary folder.

 !!
 A sample **One-Page Skeleton** using a **Modular Page** can be found in the [Grav Downloads](https://getgrav.org/downloads/skeletons).

 Each of these page types follows the same basic structure, so before we can get into the nitty-gritty of each type, we must explain how pages in Grav are constructed.

 !!
 A Module, because it is intended to be part of another page, is inherently not a page you can reach directly via a URL.
-Because of this, all modular pages are by default set as **non-routable**.
+Because of this, all module pages are by default set as **non-routable**.

 ## Folders